 9:00am on 3.650MHz LSB (80 metre band)

-I am part of a group
+I am managing an 80m group

 and read roughly every third week.